DerwenAI/disparity_filter/README.md

 ## Contributors

-Please use the `Issues` section to ask questions or report problems, and be sure to sign the CLA prior to submitting a PR:
+Please use the `Issues` section to ask questions or report problems, and be sure to sign the [CLA](http://contributoragreements.org/u2s/222mlog137) before submitting a PR.
-<iframe id="e-sign-process" src="http://contributoragreements.org/u2s/222mlog137" width="100%" height="100%"></iframe>